iukadike/blog/_posts/2025-06-30-hub-spoke-lab.md

 - Create Resource Group rg-hubspoke
 - Hub VNet vnet-hub with subnet for Firewall and VPN Gateway
 - Spoke VNets: vnet-spoke-app and vnet-spoke-db with separate subnets
-- Deploy Azure Firewall in hub subnet
+- Deploy Azure Firewall in the hub subnet
-- Peer spoke VNets with hub VNet (VNet peering)
+- Peer spoke with VNets with hub VNet (VNet peering)
 - Create routing tables to route spoke traffic through the Firewall
 - Configure NSGs on spoke subnets
 - Deploy VMs in spoke VNets to simulate app & DB tiers